Drake

 ◆ CalcOffsetPoseInBody()

-Given the offset pose X_FQ of a frame Q in this frame F, this method computes the pose X_BQ of frame Q in the body frame B to which this frame is attached.
+Given the offset pose X_FQ of a frame Q in this frame F, this method computes the pose X_LQ of frame Q in the link frame L of the Link (RigidBody) to which this frame is attached.

 ◆ CalcOffsetRotationMatrixInBody()

-Calculates and returns the rotation matrix R_BQ that relates body frame B to frame Q via this intermediate frame F, i.e., R_BQ = R_BF * R_FQ (B is the body frame to which this frame F is attached).
+Calculates and returns the rotation matrix R_LQ that relates link frame L to frame Q via this intermediate frame F, i.e., R_LQ = R_LF * R_FQ (L is the link frame of the Link (RigidBody) to which this frame F is attached).

 Parameters